Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I have published many scientific articles in leading, peer reviewed journals, and presented work at both national and international conferences.
 I routinely peer reviews manuscripts for journals such as PLOS One, BMC Genomics, Experimental Lung Research, Expert Reviews, Clinical and Experimental Immunology and Immunology Letters, and review major grants for Cancer Research UK, British Heart Foundation, the Health Research Board (Ireland) and the Helmholtz Association (Germany).

 Active research interests focus on the regulation of inflammation associated with lung disease.
-In particular I am interested in the interaction between epithelial cells, fibroblasts and the immune system, with particular emphasis on chemokine networks and the regulation of inflammatory immune responses.
+In particular I am interested in the role that neutrophils play in the pathogenesis of lung diseases such as ARDS, COPD and IPF, with particular emphasis on chemokine networks and the regulation of inflammatory immune responses.
 A better understanding of how acute inflammatory responses are activated, regulated and resolved will allow us to discover and develop novel therapeutics for human use.
 Inflammation is a key component of many lung diseases including acute lung injury, asthma, chronic obstructive pulmonary disease, and diseases caused by pathogenic viruses and bacteria such as influenza virus and Streptococcus pneumoniae.

-I have lecturing experience in various aspects of basic immunology, taught to students on Biology and Biochemistry BSc degree courses.
-I have organised small group teaching modules for BSc, MSc and medical BSc students and have also held informal tutorials in immunology, pharmacology and cell biology for MSc and PhD students.
+I am module tutor on MSc in Human Tissue Repair at UCL, for Principles of Immunology and Immunological basis of disease.
+I lecture on various aspects of basic immunology and applied immunology, to students on BSc and MSc degree courses.
+I also run small group teaching modules for BSc, MSc and medical BSc students and hold informal tutorials in immunology, pharmacology and cell biology for MSc and PhD students.
 I have extensively supervised PhD, BSc, MRes, MSc and medical students in the laboratory and have been a formal PhD student supervisor.
-I currently supervise PhD students at UCL and I am a personal tutor for MSc students.
-Extracurricular teaching includes organising and undertaking public engagement exercises at the Science Museum in immunology and vaccination.
+I currently supervise MSc and PhD students at UCL and I am a personal tutor for students across UCL. .
 Furthermore, I am an author of an immunology textbook, Immunology: mucosal and body surface defences, which is published by Wiley Inc (http://onlinelibrary.wiley.com/book/10.1002/9781119998648).